Tobias Ellwood: Parliamentary career

 In the 2015 general election, Ellwood was re-elected with an increased vote share of 49% and an increased majority of 14,612.

 In September 2015, the Independent Parliamentary Standards Authority named Ellwood and 25 current and former MPs who failed to settle a total of approximately £2,000 the previous year in overclaimed expenses, forcing them to be written off.
 The debts ranged from £309 to £7.50.
 The expenses claim that Ellwood had submitted of £26.50 was subsequently settled.

 Ellwood voted to remain in the 2016 EU referendum.
 He later stated that the leave result should nevertheless be respected and that the government should not try to reverse this decision.

 On 22 March 2017, during a terrorist attack on Parliament, Ellwood gave mouth-to-mouth resuscitation and CPR to police officer Keith Palmer, who later died of his injuries.
 Ellwood was called a "hero" by those at Westminster and the press, as photos surfaced of him with blood on his face while he crouched over the body of the dying police officer.
-Consequently, Ellwood received a lot of praise on social media for his actions, as well as being promised an appointment to the Privy Council for his response in the attack.
+Consequently, Ellwood received widespread praise on social media for his actions, as well as being promised an appointment to the Privy Council for his response in the attack.
 This gave him the honorific prefix "The Right Honourable".

 Ellwood was again re-elected at the snap 2017 general election with an increased vote share of 51.9% and a decreased majority of 7,937.

 In November 2018, George Papadopoulos accused Ellwood of spying on the 2016 presidential campaign of Donald Trump and passing on information to U.S. intelligence, a claim which Ellwood denied.

 In 2018, Ellwood was placed at 100/1 to be the next Conservative Party leader.
 He did not stand in the 2019 leadership election, but instead endorsed Matt Hancock, then subsequently Rory Stewart.

 Ellwood was again re-elected at the 2019 general election with a decreased vote share of 50.6% and an increased majority of 8,806.

 In December 2020, during the COVID-19 pandemic, Ellwood urged the government not to relax the rules governing social mixing over the Christmas period, then attended a Christmas party at the Cavalry and Guards Club in London with 26 other people.
 He was criticised for his decision to attend by Home Secretary Priti Patel, who said, "Having dinner... outside of the rules with a large number of people is a breach of the regulations."